 What is Rent The Runway?

 Rent the Runway is a company that allows you to rent designer clothes for a much more affordable price.
 Everything from shipping to dry cleaning to insurance is included with your plan.
-So with the ease of online shopping plus software that learns how to help your navigate your fit guide with the various styles, you can easily rent some of the most fabulous pieces for a fraction of the cost.
+You save time.
+You save money.
+So, you get the to wear the newest fashion, accessories and more.
+It’s a win, win, win.

 What are the different programs?